BurkovBA/BurkovBA.github.io/content/blog/2023-04-30-1/index.md

 Recalling that $\frac{(\gamma(ty) - \gamma(t))}{a(t)} \to (y^{1/\alpha} - 1)$, we get $\lim \limits_{t \to \infty} \frac{\int \limits_{2}^{ty} \gamma(s) ds }{ty a(t)} - \frac{\int \limits_2^t \gamma(s)ds}{t a(t)} = \frac{\alpha}{\alpha + 1} (y^{1/\alpha} - 1)$.

 ##### Step 4: introduce intermediate function $\alpha(t)$, show that it is regularly varying

+Now thanks to the construct we introduced in the previous step of the proof, we are ready to introduce an intermediate function $\alpha(t)$, show that it is regularly varying and express tail quantile function $\gamma$ through it.

 Consider $\int \limits_{\delta}^{1} \frac{ \gamma(ty) - \gamma(t) }{ a(t) } \xrightarrow{t \to \infty} \int \limits_{\delta}^{1} (y^{1/\alpha} - 1) = \int \limits_{\delta}^{1} y^{1/\alpha} dy - (1 - \delta)$.